raganwald/raganwald.github.com/_posts/2015-02-13-functional-quantum-electrodynamics.md

 latin(second)
   //=> "secundus"
 {% endhighlight %}

+> As an aside, the Vireo is a little like JavaScript's `.apply` function.
+It says, "take these two values and apply them to this function."
+There are other, similar combinators that apply values to functions.
+One notable iexample is the "thrush" or T combinator: It takes one value and applies it to a function.
+It is known to most programmers as `.tap`.

 Armed with nothing more than `K`, `I`, and `V`, we can make a little data structure that holds two values, the `cons` cell of Lisp and the node of a linked list.
 Without arrays, and without objects, just with functions.
 We'd better try it out to check.